-Park University affirms that the use of electronic media such as, but not limited to, computers, the Internet, email and FAX machines are for purposes directly relevant to Park University.
-While the University does not completely prohibit personal use of these computers during personal time, the University reserves the right to prohibit it on a case-by-case basis.
-Park University also affirms that it has no liability of system problems which cause loss or damage to personal material.
+The Park University Information Technology Network, and the University Telephone System ("University Systems") exist to enable the University to carry out its educational mission.
+While the University does not completely prohibit personal use of the University Systems during personal time, the University limits such use and reserves the right to prohibit personal use on a case-by-case basis.
+The University has no liability to persons who use the University Systems and no liability for any loss of or damage to personal information while in the University Systems.